WaleedMGhareeb/Appendicitis-Prediction/README.md

 The software can be installed on all desktop/laptop devices No need to have MATLAB installed on your device but it needs MATLABinstaller (attached with the platform) Steps for installation:
-Step 1: Download the whole pakage folder named "AI_Appendicitis" Step 2: if there is no MATLABinstaller installed on the computer device:
+Step 1: Download the whole package folder named "AI_Appendicitis" Step 2: if there is no MATLABinstaller installed on the computer device:
         open the folder named " for_redistribution" and double click on "MyAppInstaller_web" Step 3: If MATLABinstaller already installed on the computer device: